dart-lang/site-www/src/content/codelabs/dart-cheatsheet.md

 This codelab walks you through the most important of these language features.

-The embedded editors in this codelab have partially completed code snippets.
+The embedded editors in this cheatsheet have partially completed code snippets.
 You can use these editors to test your knowledge by completing the code and clicking the **Run** button.
 The editors also contain thorough test code;
 **don't edit the test code**, but feel free to study it to learn about testing.